expfactory/expfactory/docs/building.md

 ```
-sudo singularity build --sandbox expfactory Singularity
+sudo singularity build --sandbox exp-box Singularity
 ```

+Where `exp-box` is referring to a sandbox environment for your image.
 Let's break down the above.
 We are asking the singularity command line software to `build` an image, specifically a `--sandbox` (folder) kind for development, **from** the recipe file `Singularity`.

 Once building is done, we can see what experiments are installed: